arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

 Objective
 ^^^^^^^^^

-I want to create a shell script to set up all the necessary environment for ZTPSERVER when the switch boots up.
+I want to create a shell script to set up all the necessary environment for ZTPServer when the switch boots up.

 Solution
 ^^^^^^^^